 Potatoes are, indisputably, one of the noblest foods.
-Healthy, inexpensive, and filled with nutrients, potatoes are a key ingredient in all cuisines and can take many forms and seasonings.
-Mashed, baked, scalloped or boiled, potatoes pair well with sauces, are great side dishes for animal meats, and stand alone as filling vegetarian dishes.
+Inexpensive and versatile with nutrients, potatoes are a key ingredient in all cuisines and can take many forms and seasonings.
+Mashed, baked, scalloped, or boiled, potatoes pair well with sauces, are great side dishes for animal meats and stand alone as filling vegetarian dishes.

 If you're preparing a big feast and all your stove burners and oven are busy, this simple and flavorful dish would be a great addition to your menu.
 Grab your slow cooker, prep for 15 minutes, and leave untouched for 5 to 7 hours.